 In 2008, Alexander Nubia won an international competitive auction through the Ministry of Petroleum to have the right to explore and develop gold and associated minerals..
 The previous operator of the property was Centamin Egypt Limited (TSX: CEE), which mandatorily relinquished the property.
 Alexander Nubia owns 100% of the Abu Marawat concession.

 Semna has 8-9 subparallel auriferous quartz veins up to 2.5 m think are hosted in granodiorite and diorite near their contact.
 Extensive workings extend along some of the quartz veins.
 Alexander Nubia sampled up to 21.3 g/t Au in a select dump sample and chip samples with 5.79 g/t Au over 95 cm and 2.35 g/t Au over 280 cm.
 The main Semna Mine area contains good grades over narrow widths.

-The Company carried out detailed mapping and sampling and collected in the order of 150 samples from the area in November, 2009.
-Further exploration is planned in 2012.
+The Company carried out detailed mapping and sampling and collected in the order of 150 samples from the area.